openstack-archive/stx-docs/doc/source/developer_guide/index.rst

       # bash download_mirror.sh

 #.
 Monitor the download of packages until it is complete.
-When download
+When the download
-   is complete, the following message is displayed:
+   is complete, the following message appears:

    ::